qiime2/docs/source/install/index.rst

 Recommendations
 ---------------

 The :doc:`native conda installation <native>` is generally the recommended method of installation, but this isn't always available or a straight-forward option for all cases.
 In general we recommend the following:

 * `macOS`_ users

   - A :doc:`native conda installation <native>` usually works well
-  - :doc:`Docker <virtual/docker>` and :doc:`VirtualBox <virtual/virtualbox>` are good backup options
+  - :doc:`Docker <virtual/docker>` and :doc:`VirtualBox <virtual/virtualbox>`
+    are good backup options

 * `Windows`_ users

-  - On newer versions of Windows, performing a :doc:`native conda installation <native>` (using the linux instructions) in the `Windows Subsystem for Linux`_ usually works well
+  - On newer versions of Windows, performing a :doc:`native conda installation <native>` in the `Windows Subsystem for Linux`_ usually works well
-  - :doc:`Docker <virtual/docker>` and :doc:`VirtualBox <virtual/virtualbox>` are good backup options
+  - :doc:`Docker <virtual/docker>` and :doc:`VirtualBox <virtual/virtualbox>`
+    are good backup options

 * Linux users

   - A :doc:`native conda installation <native>` usually works well
-  - :doc:`Docker <virtual/docker>` and :doc:`VirtualBox <virtual/virtualbox>` are good backup options
+  - :doc:`Docker <virtual/docker>` and :doc:`VirtualBox <virtual/virtualbox>`
+    are good backup options

 .. _core-distribution: